rafabkny/rafabkny/README.md

 ### Hi there 👋,
-I am **Rafael** (aka Configutron Prime), a **Product Management Generalist** you probably haven't met yet.
+I am **Rafael** (aka Configutron Prime), a **Full Stack Product Manager** you probably haven't met yet.
 My happy place is the part of the development cycle where I get to work with developers and turn product requirements into usable features.

-:shipit: I know WE ALL LIVE for the moment we get to SHIP TO PRODUCTION... but do you love the painful process of getting there?</br>
+:shipit: I know WE ALL LIVE for the moment we get to SHIP TO PRODUCTION... but do you love the gut-wrenching process of getting there?</br>
-Most people don't but <b>I DO</b>!
+Most people don't, but <b>I DO</b>!

 <p>
 :floppy_disk:  <b>CODE STACKS</b></br>
-I've worked on the development of a web-based SaaS Health Care platform, a custom CRM application, an EdTech Platform and an Enterprise Debt Collection (Fintech) Platform using these languages:
+I've worked on the development of a web-based SaaS Health Care platform, a custom CRM application, an EdTech Platform, and an Enterprise Debt Collection (Fintech) Platform and most recently in e-Commerce using these languages:
 <ul>
 <li>Scala, MySQL, Kafka (data streaming platform), Angular</li>
 <li>Ruby on Rails, PostgreSQL, Angular</li>